Common Questions About Our Fee-Only Advisory Service

 -

 Yes.
 Interactive Brokers charges its own commissions and fees on trades placed in your account.
 These go directly to IBKR, not to us.
 IBKR's commissions are low relative to most brokerages.
 We have no financial incentive to trade frequently.
-Our advisory fee is based on account value, not transaction volume, so there is no reason for us to churn your account.
+Our advisory fee is based on account value, not transaction volume, so there's no reason for us to churn your account.

 -